InterDigitalInc/AdvantEDGE/go-packages/meep-sandbox-ctrl-client/docs/ActiveScenarioApi.md

 # **GetActiveScenarioZone**
 > Zones GetActiveScenarioZone(ctx, optional)
-Get deployed scenario's zone element hierarchy
+Get zone elements from the deployed scenario

-Returns the deployed scenario's zone element hierarchy
+Returns a filtered list of zone elements from the deployed scenario using the provided query parameters

 ### Required Parameters